rust-lang/reference/src/type-layout.md

     // Increase the current offset so that it's a multiple of the alignment
     // of this field.
 For the first field, this will always be zero.
-    // The skipped bytes are called padding bytes.
+    // The skipped bytes are called padding bytes. current_offset += padding_needed_for(current_offset, field.alignment);
-    //
-    // padding_needed_for() is equivalent to
-    // std::alloc::Layout::padding_needed_for(), but takes an integer rather
-    // than a Layout as the first argument. current_offset += padding_needed_for(current_offset, field.alignment);

     struct[field].offset = current_offset;